briatte/awesome-network-analysis/README.md

 Please contribute to this list by sending a [pull request](https://github.com/briatte/awesome-network-analysis/pulls) after reading the [Contribution Guidelines](https://github.com/sindresorhus/awesome/blob/master/contributing.md) for stylistic indications.

+- __All sources are organized alphabetically__ with date and language mentions when relevant.
+- __Authors__ are mentioned for books and courses only.
-By default, all sources are organized alphabetically, with date and language mentions when relevant. __To cite R packages__, please cite the stable CRAN version when it exists.
+- __To cite R packages__, please cite the stable CRAN version when it exists.
+- __To cite Python packages__, please cite the PyPi version when it exists.

 Remember that an awesome list has to be, well, awesome.
 The "[Awesome Manifesto](https://github.com/sindresorhus/awesome/blob/master/awesome.md)" states: